Editing Manuscripts: Writing Style, Writer Intuition, and Working with an Editor

 Book editing is far from a perfect science.
 Sure, most of it comes down to mechanics and style, but there’s a level of error, interpretation—and, sadly, interruption.

 Publishing emergencies come up.
 This spring, with a closing-in pub date, a former client asked me to review revisions she’d made to her novel, pushing projects with later deadlines aside.
 And too it happens that some projects—ones that initially seem straightforward—hit a literary wall, be it tense going wonky or a subplot going sideways, and an editor must reread/reevaluate/rethink earlier passages of the narrative.
-It happens, takes time, but a good book editor won’t rush.
+It happens, and takes time, but a good book editor won’t rush.
 That isn’t how book editing works.

 Communicate